splynx/docs/files/en/payment_systems/sagepay_dd/sagepay_dd.md

 ![11.png](14.png)

-While you are configuring your "Sagepay" account you have to paste your Splynx URL to the *Payment notifications* as on the screenshot:
+While you are configuring your "Sagepay" account you should to paste your Splynx URL (https://your_domain_name/sagepay/result) to the *Payment notifications* as on the screenshot:

 ![11.png](22.png)